 - College Level Examination Program (CLEP)

 Students should forward official testing results to the Office of Admission.
 Examination results will be evaluated prior to enrollment.
 The maximum number of credits that may be received through tested credit is 30.
 Credit will not be awarded for CLEP exams taken in foreign language.

 Hofstra University students who have registered for the semester immediately preceding the one in which they wish to return, but who have withdrawn from all courses during that semester, need not apply for readmission and may register as continuing students.
 Students who have interrupted their studies at Hofstra University and wish to return must apply for readmission at the Office of Admission.
 See the Policies section of this Bulletin for information on Hofstra’s Leave of Absence/Withdrawal policy.

 Application should be made well in advance of the beginning of the semester.
-NOTE: Any student, who was academically dismissed or suspended from Hofstra and is seeking readmission, must submit a written appeal for readmission to the Academic Records Committee.The appeal is processed through the University Advisement Office.
+NOTE: Any student, who was academically dismissed or suspended from Hofstra and is seeking readmission, must submit a written appeal for readmission to the Academic Records Committee.The appeal is processed through the Center for University Advisement.

 Students who attend two-year institutions after interrupting their studies at Hofstra may lose transfer credit upon readmission to Hofstra if the total credits earned at Hofstra and the other institution exceed 58, junior standing.

 Note that students who are withdrawn or dismissed from the NOAH Program and who are seeking to attend the University in any other capacity (but not in the NOAH Program) must reapply through the Dean of Undergraduate Admission.
 Students seeking to return to the NOAH Program must appeal to the NOAH Program Executive Director and reapply through the Dean of Undergraduate Admission.

 Undergraduate students who have no record of attendance at Hofstra for a period of 15 months or more must follow the requirements set forth in the Bulletin in effect when they are readmitted.